Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 Tuleap provides two type of templates for workspaces:

-* Essential SAFe® - ART and Program Management
+* Essential SAFe® - Agile Release Train
 * Essential SAFe® - Scrum Team

 A *Program* is meant to aggregate the work done in several *Scrum Teams*.
 There is no limits in the number of teams that